What is a 1099-MISC Form?

 - 1

 Identify the payer and recipient.
-Enter the payer's and the recipient's information in the designated boxes, including names, addresses, and Taxpayer Identification Numbers (TINs).
+Enter the payer’s and the recipient’s business name (if applicable), addresses, and Taxpayer Identification Numbers (TINs) in the designated boxes.

 - 2